SamMalayek/advent-of-code-2022/README.md

 First year participating in Advent of Code.
 Just practice this year but do want to reach the leaderboard in the future.

-Despite the small input size, I do go for the most optimal solution in time complexity.
+Despite the small input size, I do try for the most optimal solution in time complexity when possible.